-Let’s face it: Reading the 39th installment of that detective series you love is probably not going to land you a promotion in 2017.
+Let’s face it: Reading the 39th installment of that detective series you love is probably not going to land you a promotion this year.
 Instead, take on a little less-than-light reading to get ahead, said Hernandez.

 “Read what others have to say in your field and increase your knowledge of what you do,” she said.
 All that research could pay off in the form of a promotion.

 Being fashionably late might be cute for a cocktail party but not at your job.
 Your mission at work is to build a reputation of dependability, said Timothy Wiedman, a retired associate professor of management and human resources at Doane University.

 “Always be at work on time and get to meetings and appointments early,” he said, adding that employers will notice your punctuality — especially if you have a co-worker who is always not-so-fashionably late.

 Being fully prepared for meetings is a great way to get your supervisor’s attention, said Wiedman.
 Not only will you be able to do your job more effectively, but you’ll also look more responsible compared to colleagues who haven’t done the homework.

 “Browse agendas in advance and then study any files related to topics that will be discussed,” he said.

 8. Speak Up